 Table 1: Herbicides.
 Pre-plant herbicides are applied before alfalfa is planted and can either be applied before or after weeds emerge, depending on the herbicide.
 EPTC (Eptam), benefin (Balan) and trifluralin (Treflan) are pre-emergence herbicides and require incorporation into the soil.
 Post-plant herbicides are applied after alfalfa has been planted.
 It is important that alfalfa is at the appropriate growth stage before applying an herbicide.
 This information is found on the herbicide label.

-Disclaimer: Chemical weed control recommendations are supplied with the understanding that no discrimination is intended and no endorsement is implied by University of Nevada Cooperative Extension.
+Disclaimer: Chemical weed control recommendations are supplied with the understanding that no discrimination is intended and no endorsement is implied by University of Nevada,.Reno, Extension.
 Before using any chemical, ALWAYS read the label.
 Any person using the products listed in these guidelines assumes full responsibility for their use in accordance with current directions of the manufacturer.

 Earl Creech, Utah State University